keu/docs/astro/connect-aws.md

     }
     ```

-    The Astro cluster data plane account includes the `AirflowLogsS3-<clusterid>` role.
+    The Astro cluster includes the `AirflowLogsS3-<clusterid>` role.
 When you configure an [AWS Airflow Connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html) for a Deployment, use `"arn:aws:iam::<dataplane-AWS-account-ID>:role/AirflowS3Logs-<cluster-ID>"` as the value for `aws_arn`.

 7. Click **Update policy**.
 8. In the Airflow UI or as an environment variable on Astro, create an Airflow connection to AWS for each Deployment that requires the resources you connected.
 See [Managing connections to Apache Airflow](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html).